brianmd/geo/README.md

 the original row will be updated.

 Added a bit of google map api code at the last minute.
-Would like to have allowed clicking of a business to pull up a modal with a map of that location, but ran out of time.
+Clicking a business row moves the map to that business location and uses the business's radius, but the map needs to be moved to a modal.
+Otherwise, when there are many rows, the map will be lost at the bottom of the page.

 ![Alt text](docs/verve.png?raw=true "Class Diagram")